HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

         The properties you need to specify depend on your identity provider configuration.
 For more information, see the [Open Liberty documentation on OIDC](https://openliberty.io/docs/latest/reference/config/openidConnectClient.html){target="_blank"}.

-        Before proceeding, verify that the discovery endpoint URL (usually ending with `/.well-known/openid-configuration`) is valid by opening it in a browser.
-Then update the `values.yaml` file with appropriate values for client ID and secret obtained from your IdP.
+        Before you begin, verify that the discovery endpoint URL (usually ending with `/.well-known/openid-configuration`) is valid by opening it in a browser.
+Then, update the `values.yaml` file with the client ID and secret that you obtained from your IdP.

         Example of an OIDC definition: